Doct2O/orangepi-zero3-bl/README.md

 ## Prerequisites
 - Linux machine to perform the build (tested on Ubuntu server 20.04.6 LTS)
-- Some cross compiler for aarch64, this one should cut: https://developer.arm.com/-/media/Files/downloads/gnu-a/10.3-2021.07/binrel/gcc-arm-10.3-2021.07-x86_64-aarch64-none-linux-gnu.tar.xz
+- Some cross compiler for aarch64.
+This one should cut: https://developer.arm.com/-/media/Files/downloads/gnu-a/10.3-2021.07/binrel/gcc-arm-10.3-2021.07-x86_64-aarch64-none-linux-gnu.tar.xz
   Or install one via package manager eg. for ubuntu:
   ```